This is the 2nd Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 Click the video play button to load the video and then click again to start…

-The Wild Rose, which is also known as an English Briar Rose or a Dog Rose, is one of the most delicate and beautiful roses you can find in any garden or growing in the wild.
+The Wild Rose, also known as an English Briar Rose or a Dog Rose, is one of the most delicate and beautiful roses you can find in any garden or growing wild.

 When fully opened, this Wild Rose has a 2″/5cm flower that opens flat, made up of five pink petals surrounding a yellow center.
 A spray of these roses makes a spectacular display when used to decorate a celebration cake.
 It’s a gumpaste flower to master.

 I’m going to make a spray consisting of two full blooms plus a bud and a half bud.
 What I mean by a half bud is a bud that’s starting to open.

 For this project, I’ll need some pink gumpaste for the flower and the buds, some yellow gumpaste for the center, and some green paste for the calyxes and leaves.